DancunManyinsa/AI-fringe/README.md

 ## Author
 Dancun Manyinsa - Fringe project

-I'm a Python and Rust enthusiast interested in AI and Cybersecurity.

 ## Fringe project
 Fringe effect is a result of boundary conditions not being completely ideal.